chainguard-dev/edu/content/chainguard/administration/iam-organizations/identity-examples/gitlab-identity.md

 Following that, the job runs a few commands to download and install `chainctl`.
 It then uses `chainctl`, the JWT, and the Chainguard identity's `id` value to log in to Chainguard under the assumed identity.
 Be sure to replace `<your gitlab identity>` with the identity UIDP you noted down in the previous section.

 After logging in, the pipeline is able to run any `chainctl` command under the assumed identity.
-To test out this ability, this configuration runs the `chainctl images repos list` command to list all available image repos associated associated with the group.
+To test out this ability, this configuration runs the `chainctl images repos list` command to list all available image repos associated associated with the organization.

 After updating the configuration, commit the changes and the pipeline will run automatically.
 A status box in the dashboard will let you know whether the pipeline runs successfully.

 Click the **View Pipeline** button, and then click the **assume-and-explore** job button to open the job's output from the last run.
-There you should see a list of repos accessible to your group.
+There you should see a list of repos accessible to your organization.

 This indicates that the GitLab CI/CD pipeline did indeed assume the identity and run the `chainctl images repos list` command.